 Can I add coolant directly to the radiator?

-It is possible to add engine coolant to the radiator when the engine is completely cool.
+It is possible to add engine coolant to the radiator when it is completely cool.
 You need to be extremely careful when opening the radiator cap.
-The coolant must have cooled down or you will risk being burnt.
+The coolant must have cooled down, or you will risk being burnt.